-VII.
-Residence and duration
+VIII.
+Location and duration

-- Students are encouraged to maintain a full-time status.
+- 1. Students are encouraged to maintain a full-time status.
 All regular courses must be taken at the main campus in El Monte, California.
-The student may work on the dissertation off-campus. - 2.
-The minimum duration of this program is 5 years, a maximum 10 years (including dissertation work).
-The maximum may be extended for one more year.
+The student may work on the thesis off-campus. - 2.
+The minimum duration of this program is 2 years, the maximum 4 years (including dissertation work).
+This may be extended for one more year.

-VIII.
+IX.
 Student Progress Evaluation

-- 1. The first mentor will evaluate the academic progress of the student and report to Ph.D. committee. - 2.
-All students must fulfill research language requirement prior to stage 2. - 3.
-The second-year students will get a mid-term evaluation by the program director. - 4.
-Students must pass the comprehensive examination before dissertation writing. - 5.
-Any course with a grade below B- will not be counted towards the graduation credits.
+- 1. The first mentor will evaluate the academic progress of the student and report to Th.M. committee. - 2.
+All students must fulfill Hebrew and Greek language requirement before the end of the first semester. - 3.
+Any course with a grade below C+ will not be counted towards the graduation credits.